bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 }
 ```

-## Shipping an Order
+## Shipping an order
-We will go over creating a shipment for an order, shipping quotes, shipping carriers and shipping to multiple locations.
+We will go over creating a shipment for an order, shipping quotes, shipping carriers, and shipping to multiple locations.

-### Create an Order Shipment
+### Create an order shipment

-**Required Fields:**
+**Required fields:**
 * order_address_id
 * items